-High-Risk Groups - Based on 2008 Preliminary Data - NM State Data Sources Motor vehicle crashes are a major cause of injury and death for all age groups, every ethnicity, and both sexes, however certain demographic groups must be considered high-risk.

-- Teens (15-19) accounted for 13 percent of all drivers in crashes, 8 percent of all traffic deaths and 17 percent of all injuries, although they comprise only 5 percent of all licensed drivers.
-Male teenagers died in crashes twice as often than female teens, and 48 percent of teen crash deaths involved alcohol. - Young adults (20-24) accounted for 15 percent of all drivers in crashes, but comprise only 9 percent of New Mexico drivers.
+Motor vehicle crashes are a major cause of injury and death for all age groups, every ethnicity, and both sexes, however certain demographic groups must be considered high-risk. - Teens (15-19) accounted for 13 percent of all drivers in crashes, 8 percent of all traffic deaths and 17 percent of all injuries, although they comprise only 5 percent of all licensed drivers.
+Male teenagers died in crashes twice as often as female teens, and 48 percent of teen crash deaths involved alcohol. - Young adults (20-24) accounted for 15 percent of all drivers in crashes, but comprise only 9 percent of New Mexico drivers.
 Young adult males died in crashes three times as often as young adult females, and 49 percent of young adult crash deaths involved alcohol. - Adult males from 25-54 years and the elderly over 65 years of age are the highest-risk groups for pedestrian deaths.
-In 2008, 50 percent of pedestrian deaths were among males ages 25-54 and 75 percent of these involved alcohol. - Intoxicated pedestrians accounted for 55 percent of pedestrian fatalities in 2008. - More than twice as many New Mexicans died in traffic crashes in rural areas than in urban areas (70% - rural; 30% - urban).
+In 2009, 50 percent of pedestrian deaths were among males ages 25-54, and 75 percent of these involved alcohol. - > Intoxicated pedestrians accounted for 55 percent of pedestrian fatalities in 2009. - More than twice as many New Mexicans died in traffic crashes in rural areas than in urban areas (70% - rural; 30% - urban).
 In rural areas, drivers are slightly less likely to use safety belts, and they drive at higher speeds than in urban settings.
 Crashes involving overturned vehicles and fatal collisions with pedestrians are more common in rural areas.

-As evidenced by the NM data presented in the preceding charts and bullets, a high percentage of traffic deaths and injuries result from drinking and driving, failure to wear seat belts, pedestrian alcohol-involved crashes, excessive speed, and aggressive driving.
+As evidenced by the New Mexico data presented in the preceding charts and bullets, a high percentage of traffic deaths and injuries result from drinking and driving, failure to wear seat belts, pedestrian alcohol-involved crashes, excessive speed and aggressive driving.

-Number of Traffic Fatalities by County in NM - CY2008

-In 2008, the counties with the highest number of traffic fatalities were Bernalillo (with 1/3 of the state's population), McKinley, San Juan, Sandoval, Lea, Socorro, and Eddy.
+Number of Traffic Fatalities by County in New Mexico - CY2009 In 2009, the counties with the highest number of traffic fatalities were Bernalillo (with 1/3 of the state's population), McKinley, Dona Ana, Sandoval and Santa Fe.

-Number of Alcohol-Involved Traffic Fatalities by County in NM - CY2008

-In 2008, the counties with the highest number of alcohol-involved traffic fatalities were Bernalillo, McKinley, San Juan, Rio Arriba, and Valencia.
+Number of Alcohol-Involved Traffic Fatalities by County in New Mexico - CY2009 In 2009, the counties with the highest number of alcohol-involved traffic fatalities were McKinley, Bernalillo, Dona Ana, Rio Arriba, Sandoval and Santa Fe

-Proxy Percent Seat Belt Use by County in NM, CY2006 - 2008

-These proxy measures are based on police reported seat belt use among outboard front seat vehicle occupants with incapacitating or visible injuries for calendar years 2006 - 2008.
-Sixty-one percent of the counties have a proxy seat belt use that rounds to 90% or higher.
+Proxy Percent Seat Belt Use by County in New Mexico, CY2007 - 2009 These proxy measures are based on police reported seat belt use among outboard front seat vehicle occupants with incapacitating or visible injuries for calendar years 2007 - 2009.
+Ninety-one percent of the counties have a proxy seat belt use that rounds to 90% or higher.
 Catron County has the lowest proxy seat belt use.